-Fully assembled RN2903A breakout board with PCB trace antenna - supports LoRa / LoRaWANDesigned by Azzy's Electronics, Ships from United States of America
+Fully assembled RN2903A breakout board with PCB trace antenna - supports LoRa / LoRaWANDesigned by Azzy's Electronics in United States of America

 This breakout board offers an affordable solution for makers working with the popular RN2903A LoRa transceivers from Microchip, widely used for LoRaWAN.
 The layout of this breakout board is based o...Read More…